An Initiative of Women Employed and the Chicago Jobs Council

 Bridge Program Lesson Plans

-How do you help students who need to improve their basic reading and writing skills, want to pass the 2014 GED and go on to college-level classes, and are interested in pursuing a career in healthcare, early childhood education, or transportation, distribution, and logistics (TDL)?
-Bridge program lesson plans, written for adult students who read at a 6th grade level or above, provide all the materials you need.
+How do you help students who need to improve their basic reading and writing skills, want to pass the GED and go on to college-level classes, and are interested in pursuing a career in healthcare, early childhood education, information technology, or transportation, distribution, and logistics (TDL)?
+Bridge program lesson plans, written for adult students who read at a sixth-grade level or above, provide all the materials you need.

 For more information on any of our lesson plans, please contact Christina Warden at 312-782-3902 ext.
 228 or cwarden[at]womenemployed[dot]org.